peterkhe1999/CheatSheet/OSEP/README.md

 4. object_guid and inherit_object_guid allows the ACE to apply to only specific objects as provided by the GUID values.
 5. account_sid: the SID of the object that the ACE applies to.

-E.g., the ACE on object A applies to object B. This grants or denies object B access to object A with the specified access rights.
+E.g. The ACE on object A applies to object B. This grants or denies object B access to object A with the specified access rights.

 A = ACCESS_ALLOWED_ACE_TYPE